 In reality, these books have to be relatively simple, easy to read and enjoyable or else people won’t stick with them.

->

-> I often see beginner investing lists that include books like The Intelligent Investor by Benjamin Graham.
+I often see lists of best beginner investing books that include books like The Intelligent Investor by Benjamin Graham.
 That’s a great book for sure but if that was the first book I ever read about investing, I’d never want to read another investing book again.
 It’s dense, complicated, pretty damn boring and includes a lot of concepts that would confuse a beginner.
 Hell, I have a degree in finance and some of the stuff in that book takes a while to digest.
 On top of that, since it was written in 1949, many of the concepts aren’t all that relevant anymore.
 It’s just not a good book to get started with when it comes to investing.

->

-> There’s a lot of great things to thing about in The Intelligent Investor but a beginner investor doesn’t need to know most of that stuff.
+There’s a lot of great things to think about in The Intelligent Investor but a beginner investor doesn’t need to know most of that stuff.
 If you’re not already somewhat versed in investing then stay away!

->

-> If I’m a beginner investor, I want to get a practical introduction to investing.
+If I’m a beginner investor, I want to get a practical introduction to investing.
 I want to learn the basics first and then build on that if I choose to do so.
 To me, that’s what’s awesome about investing.
 You can learn the basics and do just as well as many professionals.

 That’s the goal with this list.
 These are books that will get you 90% of the way there even if you’re starting at 0.
 They’re not long, not confusing and provide you with a boatload of knowledge to make you a successful long term investor.
 The beautiful thing is that within these three books, you’ll find a wealth of knowledge and never need to read another investing book again if that’s what you choose.